lukechampine/ply/README.md

 **Pipelining:**

-Pipelining means chaining together multiple such calls.
+Pipelining means chaining together multiple Ply functions and/or methods.
+Currently only method chaining is supported.
 For example:

 ```go
 xs := []int{1, 2, 3, 4, 6, 20}